Lewis H. Lapham: Awards and honors

 In 1978, Lapham received the Gerald Loeb Award for Magazines.
 In 2016, he received the insignia of Chevalier of the Order of Arts and Letters.

 In 2025, Harper's Magazine created the Lewis H. Lapham Award for Literary Excellence, a literary award named in his honor.
 The inaugural award was given to Marilynne Robinson.

 Personal life

-In 1972, Lapham married Joan Brooke Reeves, the daughter of Edward J. Reeves, a stockbroker and grocery heir, and Elizabeth M. Brooke (formerly the wife of Thomas Wilton Phipps, a nephew of Nancy Astor).
+In 1972, Lapham married Joan Brooke Reeves, the daughter of Edward J. Reeves, a stockbroker and grocery heir, and Elizabeth M. Brooke (formerly the wife of Thomas Wilton Phipps, a nephew of Nancy Astor, Viscountess Astor).
 They had three children: